Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

 \subsubsection{On sign reversals: Predicting the risk of reversal}

-We now investigate whether the risk of sign reversal can be predicted by observable features of the research design.
-To address this question, we estimate a linear probability model of the form:
+We now explore whether the risk of sign reversal can be predicted by observable features of the research design.
+We estimate a linear probability model of the form:

-where the dependent variable, $\text{Rev}_{mpr}$, is a dummy equal to one if there exists at least one positive monotonic transformation of the wellbeing scale capable of reversing the sign of estimate $m$ from regression $r$ in paper $p$, and zero otherwise.\footnote{We also estimate a probit model to assess the robustness of our findings.
+where the dependent variable, $\text{Rev}_{mpr}$, is a dummy equal to one if there exists at least one positive monotonic transformation of the wellbeing scale capable of reversing the sign of estimate $m$ from regression $r$ in paper $p$, and zero otherwise.\footnote{We also estimate a probit model.
 Marginal effects are reported in Table \ref{tab:robustness_sign}.
 Conclusions are the same.}

 The term $\text{ln(\#Observations)}_{pr}$ gives the logged number of observations in each regression $r$ in each paper $p$.
-The vector $\textbf{Model}_{pr}$ includes the logged number of control variables and a dummy for regressions that include individual fixed-effects.
-These features reflect standard practices through which researchers attempt to limit omitted variable bias, either by conditioning on observed covariates or accounting for unobserved time-invariant heterogeneity.
+The vector $\textbf{Model}_{pr}$ includes the logged number of control variables and a dummy for regressions that include individual fixed-effects, reflecting practices through which researchers attempt to limit omitted variable bias.
 The vector $\textbf{Estimate}_{mpr}$ captures characteristics specific to the covariate $m$.
-It includes dummies for whether the covariate is continuous (as opposed to categorical or binary), time-varying, or instrumented via two-stage least squares.
-It also includes a categorical variable classifying whether the covariate corresponds to an individual socio-demographic characteristic (the reference category), a natural experiment (e.g., policy reform or randomized controlled trial), a placebo, or a macroeconomic indicator.
-Finally, the vector $\mathbf{X}_{pr}$ comprises control variables: a dummy indicating whether the wellbeing scale includes at least seven categories, and a categorical variable differentiating among life satisfaction questions, the Cantril Ladder, and happiness questions (see Appendix Table \ref{tab:wellbase_description} where we report the wording of these questions).
-We estimate two versions of Equation (\ref{eq:reversal_prob}): one without and one with the logged t-statistic.
-We treat the t-statistic differently because, unlike the other variables — which reflect researchers’ design choices — it is an outcome of those choices that is not directly controlled.
-We include it to test whether the observed negative association between statistical significance and reversal risk (Panel B, Figure \ref{fig:sign_rev}) holds in a multivariate setting.
+It includes dummies for whether the covariate is continuous (as opposed to categorical or binary), time-varying, or instrumented via 2SLS.
+It also includes a categorical variable classifying whether the covariate corresponds to an individual socio-demographic characteristic (the reference category), a natural experiment (e.g., policy reform or RCTs), a placebo, or a macroeconomic indicator.
+Finally, the vector $\mathbf{X}_{pr}$ comprises control variables: a dummy indicating whether the wellbeing scale includes at least seven categories, and a categorical variable differentiating among life satisfaction questions, the Cantril Ladder, and happiness questions.